 - Clear plastic soda bottle with cap (1-liter size works great)

 - Ketchup packets

-- First, you'll need to perform a “float or sink” test to see how the ketchup packet works.
+To ensure the ketchup packet floats, perform a “float or sink” test.
 Fill a bowl with water and drop the packet into it.
 If it floats, great!
 If it sinks to the bottom, no sweat.
-This shows that atmospheric pressure in the packet is pressing hard enough on the air bubble inside the packet to cause it to sink.
+This just shows that the atmospheric pressure in the packet is pressing hard enough on the air bubble inside the packet to cause it to sink.

-How Does It Work?
+How Does It Work

 The packet floats because an air bubble gets trapped inside the packet when it’s sealed at the factory.
 If the packet sinks when you test-float it, then the air bubble is too small to make it float.